astronomer/docs/software_versioned_docs/version-0.30/workspace-permissions.md

 The ability to invite Workspace users to an Airflow Deployment within it is limited to Deployment _Admins_, who can also grant the _Admin_ role to other users.
 Deployment _Editors_ and _Viewers_ cannot invite or otherwise manage users.
 A user who creates a Deployment is automatically granted the _Admin_ role within it.

-> **Note:** In order for a user to be granted access to an Airflow Deployment, they must _first_ be invited to and assigned a role within the Workspace.
+> **Note:** In order for a user to be granted access to an Apache Airflow® Deployment, they must _first_ be invited to and assigned a role within the Workspace.
 On the other hand, a user could be a part of a Workspace but have no access or role to any Airflow Deployments within it.

 #### Using the Software UI